RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 / # cat /proc/uptime
 10.00 10.00
 ```

-Using LXCFS started container and reading in-container /proc files to obtain relative information in container.
+To obtain relative information in container, use containers started by LXCFS and read in-container /proc files

 ### Business Applications
 For most applications which are relied heavily on the operation system, the startup program of applications needs to obtain information about the system's memory, CPU, and so on.